NikosAlexandris/pvgis-prototype/ReadMe.md

 > Show **what**, abstract **how**.
 > Science up front, mechanics under the hood.

+- YAML-based data structure definitions

+  Core data model entities are described once in YAML.
+  Recursive loaders convert YAML into rich Python dictionaries and Pydantic models.
+  Complex relationships may be visualised as graphs to uncover redundant structures, reveal hidden coupling, and guide refactors.

 - **Backend complexity, frontend simplicity**

   Heavyweight scientific logic lives in tested algorithmic modules.